ww44ss/okcupid/okcupid_exploratory.md

 August 27, 2016

-##Summary
+#Summary
 This explores several relationships in the OkCupid data recently [published on CRAN](https://cran.rstudio.com/web/packages/okcupiddata/index.html).
 Results explored in this document include the demographics of sex, age, income, religiosity, drinking, and ethnicity of OkCupid users and, as a specific analysis, the correlation of drinking habits to religiosity, income, sex and age.

 Some key observations:
-- The "most common" user is a 26 year old white male college graduate who drinks socially, is religiously agnostic, and who makes $20000 per year.
-- 50% of OkCupid users are between 26 and 37 years old.
+* The "most common" male and female users are white, single, childless and in their late 20's.
-- Less than 5% of OkCupid users are over 52 years old.
+* 95% of OkCupid users are less than 52 years old.
-- Men outnumber women 3:2 overall, though the ratio is stonrgly age dependent
+* Men outnumber women 3:2, though the ratio is strongly age dependent
-- Women report a strong affilation to Judeo-Christian religions than do men.
-- Over 50% of male OkCupid users identify as either athiestic or agnostic.
+* A majority of OkCupid users identify as religiously agnostic.
-- Drinking habits of men and women are similar, with about 75% identifying as "social drinkers."
-- The ethnic distribution of OkCUpid users skus heavily toward "white"
+* About 75% identify "social drinkers."
+* Drinking habits are strongly dependent on income levels.

 #Getting the Data